mvazquezc/mvazquezc.github.io/_posts/2021-03-27-containers-security.md

 * [strace](https://man7.org/linux/man-pages/man1/strace.1.html)
 * etc

-Security Compute Profiles can be defined using JSON, below we will see an example:
+Secure Compute Profiles can be defined using JSON, below we will see an example:

 ~~~json
 {